MingweiSamuel/Zyra/README.md

 ---

 ***Zyra is currently being updated for the version 3 changes.
-The example code below may not reflect the changes made in the most recent versions of Zyra.***
+If you want to use Zyra, please use the [nightly build](http://www.mingweisamuel.com/Zyra/) or clone & build the repository.***

 ---